hrbird/100-days-of-code/log.md

 **Today's Progress**:
 - First day of NuCamp bootcamp for Web Dev Fundamentals.
 Logged into the course, filled out the initial questions/quiz, joined the discussion group, learned a bit about HTML history and basic structure.
 - Continued working through "100 Days of Python" Udemy class.
-Completed day 16.
+Continued working on day 16.
 - Focused on object-oriented programming in Python, PyPi, and learning how to install other python packages.
 Also a little HTML.
 - Quick program:
   - **helloworld.html**: Quick page that displays "hello world"